ChrisBarsolai/Data-Science-Africa-2018-Practicals/README.md

 # Data Science Africa 2018 Practicals
-A collection of notebooks and slides from Data Science Africa 2018 Nyeri workshops.
+A collection of notebooks and slides from Data Science Africa 2018 Nyeri Summer School.

 This repo contains material used to facilitate different sessions during the [Data Science Africa 2018](http://datascienceafrica.org/dsa2018/).
 It includes jupyter notebooks, and links to uploaded slides for each session.